ThatOneGuy-mp4/NeuroLobotomyCorporation/README.md

     - "neurosdk start {connector/handler/all}"; starts the specified of the last three options, if they are not already started
     - "neurosdk kill {connector/handler/all}"; kills the specified of the last three options, if they are alive
     - "neurosdk restart {connector/handler/all}"; kills, then starts the specified of the last three options. uniquely, also attempts to give all actions back that the AI should have had, if the connector was restarted.
+Please note that the integration is disabled during the tutorial and part of the first day.

 And voila, you're all set to let a human-like AI play Lobotomy Corporation!
 Just make sure the Head doesn't find out...